Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect: Abstract

 \section{Abstract}

 The generation of photons from the vacuum by means of the movement of a mirror is known as the dynamical Casimir effect (DCE).
 In general, this phenomenon is effectively described by a field with time-dependent boundary conditions.
-Alternatively, we consider a microscopic model of the DCE capable of reproducing the effect with no time-dependent boundary conditions.
-Besides the field, such a model comprises a new subsystem modeling the mirror's internal structure.
-In this work, we study the most straightforward system for the mirror: a qubit moving in a cavity and coupled to one of the bosonic modes.
+Alternatively, we introduce a microscopic model of the DCE capable of capturing the essential features of the effect with no time-dependent boundary conditions.
+Besides the field, such a model comprises a new subsystem representing the mirror's internal structure.
+In this work, we study one of the most straightforward mirror systems: a qubit moving in a cavity and coupled to one of the bosonic modes.
 We find that under certain conditions on the qubit's movement that do not depend on its physical properties, a large number of photons may be generated without changing the qubit state, as should be expected for a microscopic model of the mirror.